Doubleday myth: Modern analysis

-The Doubleday story is widely discredited among modern baseball historians.
+The Doubleday story has been discredited by modern baseball historians.
 The recollections of Graves have been criticized because Graves was five years old in 1839, and 71 when he first made the Doubleday claims, leading to the possibility of inaccurate memories.
 Author William Ryczek notes that Graves did not claim to have attended the first game in his initial letter, but stated that he learned of it having been in Cooperstown.
 Although Spalding referred to Doubleday and Graves as "playmates" in his submission of evidence to the Mills Commission, Doubleday was more than a decade older than Graves, turning 20 in 1839.
 Ryczek describes Graves as an unreliable witness.
 One of his other claims, which he made to reporters, was that he was a deliveryman for the Pony Express.
 Graves said that he had worked for the service in 1852, eight years before it was founded.
 Late in his life, he shot and killed his wife; he was found insane by a jury and committed to a psychiatric hospital.
 Graves also expressed anti-English sentiments in a letter to the Mills Commission, writing, "Just in my present mood I would rather have Uncle Sam declare war on England and clean her up rather than have one of her citizens beat us out of Base Ball."

 Author Brian Martin adds that Graves' account was tweaked by the Mills report in multiple ways.
 Information on fielders throwing at runners was removed, which Martin considers an attempt to show similarity to the baseball being played at the time.
 In addition, 1839 was called the year of the game's creation by Mills when 1841 was also a possibility according to Graves, who had written that the invention occurred before or after the 1840 presidential campaign of William Henry Harrison, during the spring months.